 • The book : "Theoretical and Computational Aerodynamics" will be published by Wiley, UK.
 There are chapters on (i) computational aerodynamics, (ii) NLF and transitional flow related to aerodynamics, (iii) transonic aerodynamics and (iv) low Reynolds number unsteady aerodynamics -- topics of current interests.
 The book should be available by 2015.

 The book: "High Accuracy Computing Methods: Fluid Flows and Wave Phenomena" is published by Cambridge University Press (2013) with an Indian edition available.
 This supersedes the book from Universities Press, India (2004).
-Foreword is written by Prof. Michel Deville.
+Foreword written by Prof. Michel Deville.
 See:

 • Swagata Bhaumik defended his Ph.D. thesis on 2D and 3D flow receptivity and transition.
 He is currently now in OSU working with Prof. Gaitonde.
-His work on transition and turbulence is culmination of contributions by HPCL over the past twenty five years, starting with the work of Ballav and Nijhawan on Bromwich contour integral methods.
-This is an occasion to remember with the publication of 3D transition work in PRE by all connected with HPCL.
+His work on transition and turbulence is culmination of contributions by HPCL over the past twenty five years, starting with the work on Bromwich contour integral methods.
+This is a special occasion with the publication of 3D transition work in PRE for all concerned with HPCL, present and past.

-• Swagata, Rajarshi and Himanshu's work on rectangular lid driven cavity is published in Computers and Fluids.
-This work highlights the enstrophy cascade mechanism for inhomogeneous flow and is a significant improvement over existing ideas on energy cascade based on homogeneous isotropic turbulence.
-Of specific interest is that this cascade is equally true for 2D and 3D flows -- removing a long-standing constraint in 2D fluid dynamic studies for small scale formation.
+• Our work on rectangular lid driven cavity is published in Computers and Fluids, highlighting the enstrophy cascade mechanism for inhomogeneous flow and is a significant improvement over existing ideas on energy cascade based on homogeneous isotropic turbulence.
+This unlike Kolmogorov's theory is equally true for 2D and 3D flows for the cascade of scales.

 • A 40 parts lecture series on Foundations of Scientific Computing taught to IIT Kanpur undergraduate students (2009) as a science elective is available in you tube and in: